themando/EdainMobile/README.md

 ## Page Load

 The Page Load module utilizes WebPageTest.org to measure and analyze the performance of web pages.
 Tests are performed one domain at a time, where test time is limited to a maximum user-defined Timeout Seconds.
 County, Location and Provider inputs are also required and are stored in the file name of the test results file (.csv).
-Test result files are stored in the devices Download folder.
+Test result files are stored in the device's Download folder.

 https://sites.google.com/a/webpagetest.org/docs/